 # mkdir /mnt/iso

-Mount ISO file on /mnt/iso mount point using mount command using loop device.
-Loop device is a pseudo device which access file as a block device.
-Since mount command deals with block devices and not files, we are using loop option here.
+mount command using the loop device.
+The loop device is a pseudo-device that accesses the file as a block device.
+Since mount command deals with block devices and not files, we are using a loop option here.

 # mount -o loop /tmp/test.iso /mnt/iso mount: you must specify the filesystem type

 # mount -o loop -t iso9660 /tmp/test.iso /mnt/iso

-Using above command with filesystem iso9660 and loop device we successfully mounted ISO file.
+Using the above command with filesystem iso9660 and loop device we successfully mounted ISO file.
 You can verify it with

 You can un-mount this ISO with simple unmount command.
-Unless you un mount it, ISO file will be in use by this mount and throws warnings if you try to work with it.
+Unless you unmount it, ISO file will be in use by this mount and throws warnings if you try to work with it.

 # unmount /mnt/iso